Big Star Copywriting

 Great examples of tone of voice

 Let’s take a look at the brands setting a good example when it comes to finding and using their voices effectively and consistently.
-There are many different types of tone of voice, from formal, humorous and motivating to respectful, assertive and conversation, and these brands often use a combination of these action words to develop their own unique tone of voice.
+There are many different types of tone of voice, from formal, humorous and motivating to respectful, assertive and conversational.
+These brands often use a combination of these action words to develop their own unique tone of voice.
 Let’s dive into some of our favourite tone of voice examples:

 Aldi

 Aldi is known for their witty and bullish social media content with tweets that have repetitively stirred up a storm online.
 Earlier this year, the supermarket hit the headlines when M&S wanted to sue Aldi for copyright infringement of their popular Colin the Caterpillar cake.
 But Aldi’s Cuthbert the Caterpillar cake was soon everywhere online and #FreeCuthbert trended on Twitter.
 Aldi knows how to bring personality to their tone of voice; they consistently communicate in a tone that is accessible, humorous and entertaining.
-Fans of the brand love Aldi’s honest tone of voice.
+Fans of the brand love Aldi’s honest tone of voice and this is a great tone of voice example to keep top of mind when it comes to establishing your own.

 Oatly